msteeledadzie422/user_profiles_api/README.md

 # Randomized User Profiles API
 This project covers each stage of the data engineering pipeline, from data ingestion to processing to storage.

-The project uses a robust tech stack that includes Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra while everything is containerized using Docker for ease of deployment and scalability:
+Technologies used for this project include Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra while everything is containerized using Docker:

 - **Data Source:** randomuser.me API was used to generate random user data for this data pipeline.
 - **Apache Airflow:** Responsible for orchestrating the pipeline and storing fetched data in a PostgreSQL database.